 1 – High viewership

-Unlike subscription-based, AVOD platforms don’t have to invest in creating content or buying rights to it.
-Instead, they serve as a platform where content creators can upload their videos to reach their audience, and get a share of the revenue from advertisement that’s incorporated in their content.
+Unlike subscription-based services (Netflix or Disney+, for instance), AVOD platforms don’t have to invest in creating content or buying rights to it.
+Instead, they serve as a platform where content creators can upload their videos to reach their audience, and get a share of the revenue from advertising that’s incorporated in their content.

 3 – Incentives for content creators

 Offering content creators revenue incentives to upload their videos means that new content isn’t a challenge for AVOD platforms.
 The more people watch a piece of content, the more ad views it generates.
 That means more revenue for the platform, and a bigger slice of the pie for the content creator.

 Advertisers have good reason to throng to AVOD platforms, as they provide access to a large and diverse user base, with personalized targeting based on publisher data.

 Publishers can choose from different ad formats (more on this shortly), and decide at what point in the stream to display ads.
 This allows them to experiment to achieve the best user experience and ad impact.